 WHAT DOES AN ASSESSOR DO?

 The point of manuscript assessment is to ascertain whether or not your manuscript is publishable and in a fit state to be pitched to the marketplace.
-The assessor reads the work critically, provides a detailed report on what does and doesn't work, and makes suggestions about how the mansucript might be improved to this end.
+The assessor reads the work critically, provides a detailed report on what does and doesn't work, and makes suggestions about how the mansucript might be improved.

 Choosing an assessor is daunting if you are not familiar with who's who in the business.
 It is an expensive undertaking, even soul destroying when you get a response you don't like.
 Preferably, your assessor will be someone who has worked in publishing, or more likely, will be an author working for an assessment service that farms your MS out to an expert in the genre.